|Full name||Syed Mujtaba Hussein Kirmani ESPN|

 - Kirmani was showing his class with batting as well.
 He partnered with Sunil Gavaskar in a record stand of 146 runs for the ninth wicket during a Madras test against West Indies in 1983.

-- But his best was about to come.
-During the 1983 World Cup, against Zimbabwe when India was in a critical situation.
+- During the 1983 World Cup, against Zimbabwe when India was in a critical situation.
 Srikkanth, Gavaskar, Amarnath, Sandeep Patil, and Yashpal Sharma got out cheaply.
 India was 17 for 5 when Kirmani came out to bat.
 He played a supporting role with Kapil Dev contributing 126 runs for the ninth wicket.
 This partnership proved critical and India went on to win that match by 31 runs to stay alive in the series.
 He was also equally good with gloves taking five catches of Ali Omarshah, Jack Heron, Dave Houghton, Robin Brown, and Peter Rawson.

 - He took a splendid catch of Faoud Bacchus while diving towards the first slip in the 1983 World Cup Finals, which earned him an award for the best wicketkeeper of the tournament by one of the greatest wicketkeepers of England Godfrey Evans.